Need Legal Help? Talk to an Employment Attorney for Wage Claim Disputes

 As long as you can prove that these actions have a direct correlation to filing a wage claim, you and your workplace retaliation lawyers in LA have a strong case.
 Another reason to consult with a legal professional is to avoid mistakenly filing against your boss.
-If, for example, you miscalculated or forgot about an unexpected day off EEOC will still protect you from retaliation.
+If, for example, you miscalculated or forgot about an unexpected day off, the EEOC will still protect you from retaliation.

-Keep in mind, retaliation complaints must be filed within a year of it happening unless it is an equal pay act violation or whistleblower complaint pertaining to childcare.
+Keep in mind that retaliation complaints must be filed within a year of it happening unless it is an equal pay act violation or whistleblower complaint pertaining to childcare.
 The statute of limitations will vary.
 If those circumstances affect your situation, filing a private lawsuit may be a better option.
 Unless an employer admits to acting against you for complaining, finding direct evidence won’t be easy.
 Make sure that indirect evidence will strongly contribute to your case.

 Damages for Retaliation

-The longer you wait to take legal action, you will have to endure hardships at work, and risk your chances of a successful case.
+The longer you wait to take legal action, you will have to endure hardships at work and risk your chances of a successful case.
 Similarly, the court may find that the issues you experienced were not as bad as you let on.
 If you file a retaliation claim through the EEOC, you will receive money for damages caused depending on the facts of your case.
 You can get reimbursed for:

 - Lost wages if you were demoted or wrongfully terminated.